Winter Squash and Potato Hash

 If you’re feeling confident, you can try to flip it all at once or you can chop it up into servings with a spatula and flip them individually.

-If you’re hash browns are ever looking really dry, drizzle on a bit more oil.
+If your hash browns are ever looking really dry, drizzle on a bit more oil.

 It’s no secret that I’m a huge fan of a good fried egg.
 For a dish like this I consider the over-easy egg to be an essential component.

 I like to fry my eggs in butter.
-You just need about a teaspoon in a good pan.
-Melt the butter over medium heat and once it’s melted, crack in the eggs!
+You just need about a teaspoon in a good pan or do like I did and make it on your griddle next to the hash.
+Melt the butter over medium heat and once it’s melted, crack in the large eggs!

 Let these cook for about 2 minutes on the first side until the whites are almost completely set, then flip and cook for just 10-15 seconds on the second side.